-Walmart is, by far, the largest employer in the United States, with 1.3 million employees.
+Walmart is, by far, the largest private employer in the United States, with 2.3 million employees.
 This will raise the income of 500,000 of them.
 The move, in a way, sets a new median low bar for low wage retail and restaurant workers.

 Think about this: let’s pretend you are standing in front of a 150 degree Fahrenheit deep-fryer at a McDonald’s across the street with scalding hot grease flying at your eyeballs or braking your back unloading boxes at a Target a few big box stores down the road, and you are making the federal minimum wage of $7.25 per hour – why the hell wouldn’t you at least put in an application to work at Walmart and get a 38% pay hike?!